Mo7ammedFarahat/cactus/doc/sa_refgraph_hackathon_2023.md

 ```

+This takes about 4 hours and 64 Gb RAM.

 ## Part 4: Genotyping and Variant Calling

 ### Variant Calling with DeepVariant

 [DeepVariant](https://github.com/google/deepvariant) is a state of the art variant caller.
-It does not use pangenome format, and rather works on FASTA and BAM files, but has been trained to support data from `vg giraffe / surject`.
+It does not use pangenome formats, and rather works on FASTA and BAM files, but has been trained to support data from `vg giraffe / surject`.

 First, make a FASTA file from your graph (it is generally best to make the FASTA from the graph, to make sure it matches up exactly.
 If you are using a different reference, ie CHM13, use the `.full` graph for this step):